songstormstudios/openzt2/README.md

 OpenZT2 is an open-source engine reimplementation of Zoo Tycoon 2 Ultimate Collection.

-**DEVELOPER NOTE: PRE-ALPHA PULLED DUE TO GAME-BREAKING BUG.
-WILL BE FIXED AND RELEASED ASAP**

 New features which OpenZT2 include (as of pre-alpha):
 - Mod reloading (reload mods from the main menu without restarting the game)
 - Re-do functionality (CTRL+Y shortcut)